ZeChrales/AllTheMogs/README.md

 - List of appearances for each type of armor or weapon

 With AllTheThings (ATT) addon installed, you can also see :
-- Visual indicators of appearance source (Quest, Loot, Merchant, Craft ...)
+- Visual indicators of appearance source (Quest, Loot, Craft, PvP ...)
 - Visual indicators of appearance info (Removed with Patch, Bind on Equip ...)
 - Hyperlinks of Items sharing the same appearance
 - Completion status